esphome/esphome-devices/src/docs/devices/Tuya-ZY-M100-Human-Presence-Sensor/index.md

 ## General Notes

 The Tuya ZY-M100 Sensor uses the UART on pin 15 and 16.
 This Sensor comes with a WBR3 chip and requires replacement in order to be used with ESPHome.
-It is still possible to convert these switches to ESPHome by replacing the WBR3 chip with a ESP-C3-12F or any ESP-12 Variant chip and this process will require heat gun, soldering tools and moderate soldering skill, for all chip replacements can be made easier with low melt solder as well.
+It is still possible to convert these switches to ESPHome by replacing the WBR3 chip with an Espressif ESP8685-WROOM-04-H2/H4 or Ai Thinker ESP-C3-12F or any ESP-12 Variant chip and this process will require heat gun, soldering tools and moderate soldering skill, for all chip replacements can be made easier with low melt solder as well.

 ## Flashing